gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    large.
-Receiver implementations that are offering receiver windows larger than the product 65536*16384 bytes MUST be capable of handling sequence number wraps through trial decoding with a lower values in the higher bits of the extended sequence number.
+Receiver implementations that are offering receiver windows larger than the product 65536*16384 bytes MUST be capable of handling sequence number wraps through trial decoding with a lower value in the higher bits of the extended sequence number.

    Section 4 of {{RFC9146}} states “If, however, an implementation chooses to receive different lengths of CID, the assigned CID